 There are no quizzes in this exercise.
-You are asked to think about the topic in the light of the case of the Kostopoulos family and the suggested literature.
+You are asked to think about the topic in the light of the case of the Exantus family and the suggested literature.
 Try to put yourself in the place of the physicians involved in the cases.
 Write down the following:

 - Who are the stakeholders who need to be consulted or considered in your decision?

 - What information from each would you like to have?

 - If you had to explain your reasoning to an ethics committee, what arguments would you present?

 Decision-making around the end of life is one of the most frequent and visible ethical dilemmas that health care workers face.
 Can patients or their families demand that everything possible be done?
 Must physicians accede to such requests if they disagree?
 On the other hand, can physicians or hospitals impose DNR or withdrawal of life-sustaining treatment?

 How does this help us?
 We are not obliged to accede to such requests, indicating that we have some professional discretion in making a decision.
 But what information are we to use?
 What constitutes “benefit,” and to whom?
 How much benefit, or lack thereof, is contained in “almost certainly will not”?
 A 10 per cent probability, a 1 per cent, a 0.01 per cent?
 And is it our values and opinion as professionals that should take precedence or those of the patient and/or surrogate?